 You can align text in OneNote.
 The app has preset Font Styles for headings (H1-H6), page titles, citations, quotes and codes.
 Text presets are necessary when taking notes during meetings or lectures when there is hardly any time to customise your text.
 They are set so you can’t change them.

-You can create Sticky Notes, in OneNote, for any information or notes you want pinned to your screen.
+You can create Sticky Notes in OneNote for any information or notes you want to pin to your screen.
 You can create a sticky note from scratch or your notes.
 It is a handy way to bookmark important information as you do with tags.
 You can share the StickyNotes as text, change their colour or delete them.

 The lasso tool in OneNote selects everything on the page.
 It can’t selectively pick up individual parts (handwriting only, images only, etc) of your notes.
 It lets you: